The Latest: Trump says Iran and Israel will have a phased-in ceasefire over 24 hours

+The U.S. president said on Truth Social that the ceasefire would bring an “Official END” to war, a major change in the hostilities that follows a U.S. strike over the weekend on three Iranian nuclear sites.

+Israel and Iran did not immediately acknowledge any ceasefire, and heavy Israeli strikes continued in Tehran and other cities early Tuesday.

-Iran launched a missile attack Monday on a U.S. military base in Qatar, retaliating for the American bombing of three key Iranian nuclear facilities.
+Earlier Monday, Iran launched a missile attack on a U.S. military base in Qatar, retaliating for the American bombing of three key Iranian nuclear facilities.
 The U.S. said no casualties were reported.

-U.S. President Donald Trump expressed hope that Tehran had now “gotten it all out of their ‘system’” and that the moment would lead to a de-escalation in the Israel-Iran war.

 Here is the latest: